-The growing adoption of energy-efficient lighting solutions and declining LED prices are some of the prime factors propelling the growth of the LED lighting market.
-As a result, the industry is expected to generate $262.8 billion in revenue by 2030, advancing at a CAGR of 12.9% during the forecast period (2020–2030).
+The growing adoption of energy-efficient lighting solutions, reducing prices of LED lights, and rising infrastructure development spending are the major factors driving the growth of the global LED lighting market globally.
+As a result of these factors, the industry is projected to generate $152,442.3 million by 2030, advancing at a CAGR of 10.7% during the forecast period (2020–2030).

-Some of the major players operating in the global LED lighting market are Signify N.V., General Electric Company, OSRAM Licht AG, Hubbell Incorporated, Cree Inc., Samsung Electronics Co.
-Ltd., Acuity Brands Inc., Syska LED Lights Private Limited, Wipro Enterprises (P) Ltd., and Zumtobel Group AG.
+Some of the major players operating in the LED lighting market are Signify N.V., Acuity Brands Inc., Zumtobel Group AG, General Electric Company, OSRAM Licht AG, Samsung Electronics Co.
+Ltd., and Hubbell Incorporated.